 If Congress fails to pass a budget: The 1974 Congressional Budget Act generally prohibits Congress from considering tax or spending bills without a budget, although there are many exceptions.
 For example, Congress can still consider regular appropriations bills after May 15.
-This happened last year in fiscal 2012.
+This happened in fiscal year 2018.

 Key additional budget terms

 Appropriations to an agency or program do not come as cash.
 Instead, programs get the Congressional equivalent of a debit card in the form of “budget authority.”
 This is the legal authority to ask the Treasury to pay for expenses, contracts and other obligations up to the appropriated amount.
 Budget authority represents the maximum a program can spend.
 “Outlays,” on the other hand, are what is actually spent.
 In fiscal 2018, for example, the Department of Defense received $639 billion in discretionary budget authority, but actual outlays totaled $610 billion.